The cohomological Hall algebras of a preprojective algebra with symmetrizer: The shuffle algebra

-In this section, we take into account the torus $\calD$-action on the representation space of $\widehat{Q}$ and study the COHA $\calH_{\calD}(\widehat Q, W^L)$.
-We first give a description of $\calH_{\calD}(\widehat Q, W^L)$ in terms of the Borel-Moore homology with $\bbQ$-coefficient.
-This is achieved by the dimensional reduction in Appendix \ref{sec:ReviewDimRed}.
+In this section, we take into account the torus $\calD$-action on the representation space of $\widehat{Q}$.
+We compute $\calH_{\calD}(\widehat Q, W^L)$ in terms of the shuffle algebra in \S\ref{shuffle}.
+The main ingredient is the dimension reduction of Davison \cite{D} and \cite[Theorem 2.5]{YZ2} recalled in Appendix~\ref{sec:ReviewDimRed}.
+Here we follow the notations in Appendix~\ref{sec:ReviewDimRed}.